Durango, Spain: Bus

 Every half an hour there is a BizkaiBus bus service to Bilbao.
 There are two routes, one via the AP-8 motorway which takes about 30 minutes.
 This bus runs on the hour.
 The other slower crosscountry route stops in all towns and takes about 50 mins.
 There is also a once an hour bus to Eibar, a neighbouring town of a similar size to Durango.

 Buses also run to a variety of coastal villages, such as Ondarroa and Lekeitio (from Iurreta, a neighbouring village part of the Durango conurbation).
-There are direct buses to Vitoria-Gasteiz and Donostia-San Sebastián.
+There are direct buses to Vitoria-Gasteiz and San Sebastián.

 Train

 Trains (from EuskoTren company) are narrow gauge and run on a single track.
 Durango was cut in two by the railway and seven level crossings caused traffic delays.

-7 years after construction began, Bilbao – San Sebastian EuskoTren services started using the new 4 km tunnel beneath the town of Durango on December 17.
+7 years after construction began, Bilbao–San Sebastián EuskoTren services started using the new 4 km tunnel beneath the town of Durango on December 17.
 The €232m project was funded by the Basque government and included the construction of an underground station in the town centre.
 It allowed for the closure of the original line, which cut through the centre of the town.

-The tunnel opened in 2012, 130 years to the day after the first train from Bilbao arrived in Durango, and is a key part of the upgrading of the Bilbao – San Sebastian line, which includes 15 km of track-doubling, elimination of 27 level crossings, and construction of new stations at Euba, Durango and Traña.
+The tunnel opened in 2012, 130 years to the day after the first train from Bilbao arrived in Durango, and is a key part of the upgrading of the Bilbao–San Sebastián line, which includes 15 km of track-doubling, elimination of 27 level crossings, and construction of new stations at Euba, Durango and Traña.

-Trains run to Bilbao-Atxuri station and Donostia and it is possible to get to Gernika and Bermeo also with a train change at Amorebieta.
+Trains run to Bilbao-Atxuri station and San Sebastián and it is possible to get to Guernica and Bermeo also with a train change at Amorebieta.